|Asset Group||Asset Sub-Group||Investment Category|

 Above-average volatility: The volatility profile is slightly higher than the average fund in the peer group.

-Portfolio concentration: The fund has a concentrated portfolio compared with the UK FTSE All-Share index.
-As at 30 March 2020 it invested in 41 stocks and the top 10 stocks represented 43.8% of assets under management.
+Portfolio concentration: The fund has a concentrated portfolio compared with the UK FTSE All-Share index, typically investing in around 40 holdings.

 News and analysis

 Coronavirus ii ACE 30 update: Liontrust UK Ethical Fund

 interactive investor's analysts bring you an urgent update on this ii ACE 30 rated ethical investment.

 by Dzmitry Lipski